Curved TVs, for a time, seemed to be the next big thing. But, despite their novelty, they never really took off.

 Depth is enhanced.
-The depth created by the curve of the screen, especially in larger screens, with OLED technology does improve viewing depth.
+The depth created by the curve of the screen, especially in larger screens, with OLED technology does improve viewing depth a bit.

-Viewing angle can be limited on curved TVs.
-The curve narrows the quality viewing angle of these TVs considerably, particularly for smaller models which are less than 65 inches.
+The viewing angle can be limited on curved TVs.
+The curve narrows the quality viewing angle of these TVs considerably, particularly for smaller models that are less than 65 inches (165 cm).

 Curved TVs provide a greater field of view.
 Whilst this effect is not as pronounced as some might claim, it is very slightly improved on curved TVs.

 Ideal picture quality can only be seen dead-center.
 When viewing any 4K tv off-center tends to begin to spoil the quality of the picture.